gigilin7/Go-Restful-API-MongoDB/README.md

 └─usecase
 ```
 Explain the individual functions and functions of the above folders:
-+ config: The setting of database.
++ `config`: The setting of database.
-+ delivery:
++ `delivery`:
-  + http: A UserController using the Gin framework is defined to register a set of user-related routes, including APIs for creating, obtaining single or all users, updating and deleting users.
+  + `http`: A UserController using the Gin framework is defined to register a set of user-related routes, including APIs for creating, obtaining single or all users, updating and deleting users.
-  + response: Indicates the format of the API response, including status code, message content and returned data.
+  + `response`: Indicates the format of the API response, including status code, message content and returned data.
-+ domain:
++ `domain`:
-  + models: The data object.
+  + `models`: The data object.
-  + repository: Interface of CRUD operations.
+  + `repository`: Interface of CRUD operations.
-  + usecase: Connect the business process flow with the data flow that is processed in the repository section.
+  + `usecase`: Connect the business process flow with the data flow that is processed in the repository section.
-+ repository: Functions for every usecase in folder domain.
++ `repository`: Functions for every usecase in folder domain.
-+ usecase: Functions for every repository in folder domain.
++ `usecase`: Functions for every repository in folder domain.

 ## Requirement
 Install godotenv package and load .env file